Bartek0074/WinnicaRubinowaWebsite/README.md

 # WinnicaRubinowaWebsite

-## My first website developed to my friends.</br>
+My first website developed to my friends.</br>

-While creating this website I was working with gulp, SASS (with BEM), JavaScript and some PHP.</br>
+⚙ Technology used:
+- HTML
+- SASS
+- BEM
+- JavaScript
+- some PHP
+- Gulp

-You can check this website on https://winnicarubinowa.pl or https://bartek0074.github.io/WinnicaRubinowaWebsite/</br>
+You can check this website on https://winnicarubinowa.pl or https://bartek0074.github.io/WinnicaRubinowaWebsite/